the-madhankumar/Stock_data/README.md

 ## Files and Directories

 - `stock_data.csv`: The dataset containing historical stock data (Date, Adjusted Close, Open, Close, High, Low, Volume).
-- `stock_prediction.ipynb`: The Jupyter notebook containing the complete analysis, from data preprocessing to model evaluation.
+- `main.ipynb`: The Jupyter notebook containing the complete analysis, from data preprocessing to model evaluation.
 - `requirements.txt`: A file listing the Python libraries required to run the project.

 ---